billkarsh/SpikeGLX/Markdown/UserManual.md

 >   is `int(1 + B1 + B2)/2)`.
 That means, divide by 2 and truncate (round
 >   down) to an integer.
 >
-> 7. The Graphs Window depicts digital data words as groups of 16-lines.
+> 7. The Graphs window depicts digital data words as groups of 16-lines.
 >   The lowest line number in a group is at the bottom.
 In files the data
 >   words have the lowest numbered lines in the lowest order bits.